swaroopch/byte-of-python/13-oop.md

 well as methods.
 We can access the class docstring at runtime using `Robot.__doc__` and the method docstring as `Robot.sayHi.__doc__`

-Just like the `__init__` method, there is another special method `__del__` which is called when an object is going to die i.e. it is no longer being used and is being returned to the computer system for reusing that piece of memory.
-In this method, we simply decrease the `Robot.population` count by 1.
+In the `die` method, we simply decrease the `Robot.population` count by 1.

-The `__del__` method is run when the object is no longer in use and there is no guarantee *when* that method will be run.
-If you want to explicitly see it in action, we have to use the `del` statement which is what we have done here.

 All class members are public.
 One exception: If you use data members with names using the *double underscore prefix* such as